particle-iot/docs/src/content/notes/adding-blocks.md

-You initially decide how many blocks you want when you create your growth organization.
+You initially decide how many blocks you want when you create your basic plan organization.
 You will be billed for those blocks at the start of your billing period.
-There are 3 types of blocks: Wi-Fi, cellular, and Tracker.

 If another block is needed: